-Devastatingly heavy rains, along with horrific flooding have laid waste to regional "food baskets" around the world lately, and now Europe is feeling the pinch, not only in the pocketbook but at the kitchen table, as countries in the Mediterranean region, Europe's fruit and vegetable patch, begin recovery from a "perfect storm"
+Devastatingly heavy rains, along with horrific flooding have laid waste to regional “food baskets” around the world lately, and now Europe is feeling the pinch, not only in the pocketbook but at the kitchen table, as countries in the Mediterranean region, Europe’s fruit and vegetable patch, begin recovery from a “perfect storm” of weather events.

-, the vast fields of coastal Spain's Mediterranean region usually stay warm year-round, with the region providing about 30 percent of Europe's fruits and vegetables in supermarkets, while in the winter months, the figure jumps to 50 percent.
-And generally, during the winter months, the Murcia region in southeast Spain supplies up to 80 percent of Europe's produce.
+According to CTV News, the vast fields of coastal Spain’s Mediterranean region usually stay warm year-round, with the region providing about 30 percent of Europe’s fruits and vegetables in supermarkets, while in the winter months, the figure jumps to 50 percent.
+And generally, during the winter months, the Murcia region in southeast Spain supplies up to 80 percent of Europe’s produce.

 A “perfect storm” of snow, ice and heavy rains

 Yes, the weather has played havoc in Europe this winter, creating a food shortage that is probably felt the worst in Britain, which imports over 25 percent of its produce from Spain.
 And the farming disaster started in late December when torrential rains hit the region, destroying half the lettuce in Murcia.